jython/book/JythonIDE.rst

 install it.

-To install the plugin, start Eclipse and go to the menu :menuselection:`Help --> Install new Software...`, type http://pydev.sourceforge.net/updates/ into the "Work with" input box and press enter.
+To install the plugin, start Eclipse and go to the menu :menuselection:`Help --> Install new Software...`, type http://www.pydev.org/update_sites/9.3.0/ into the "Work with" input box and press enter.
+(The latest version of PyDev requires Python 3, version 9.3.0 is the last version that supports Python 2.7.)
 After a short moment you will see an entry for PyDev in the bigger box below.
 Just select it, clicking on the checkbox which appears at the left of "PyDev" (see the image which follows, as reference) and finally click the "Next" button.